buzzm/WebF/README.md

 like arrays and `Decimal` and `datetime.datetime` -- i.e. you don't have to bother with converting dates into ISO8601 strings.
 The WebF framework will convert the data to the format specified in the `Accept` header.

+The class also does not have to deal with "array wrapping" of the returned material.
+The class need only construct individuals dicts.
+The WebF framework will appropriately wrap the outbound material based on the `Accept` header as follows:
+* `application/json or ejson`:  A leading `[` will be emitted before the first doc and a trailing `]` emitted after the last doc.
+If no docs are created in the function, this becomes a valid array of length 0 i.e. `[]`.
+This means the caller must slurp/parse the entire response as a potentially large array and only then begin to operate on the individual items within.
+It also means that simple functions that emit a single doc are still always wrapped in an array.
+* `application/json or ejson; boundary=LF|CR`:  NO leading `[` or trailing
+`]` will be emitted.
+Each doc is vended as a "standalone" JSON object followed by a CR.
+The caller can now use so-called CR-delimited JSON conventions and read the response line by line, parsing the objects one at a time.
+This is potentially much more efficient for the caller because it avoids "high watermarking" in creating a large JSON array only to turn it into something else.
+It also means that simple functions that emit a single doc can be easily parsed directly into a JSON object without the wrapper array.
+* `application/bson`:  BSON has built-in length so there is no concept of an additional boundary; it already acts as if it has a boundary.
+Multiple docs streamed "back to back" as BSON can be easily consumed by utils provided in the BSON libraries for doing so; thus it is never necessary to wrap BSON in an outer BSON array.

 The class optionally may provide an `authenticate` method.
 See Authentication below for more.